RomlinGroup/Flatpack/README.md

 flatpack.ai is currently working on a cutting-edge, decentralised, and open-source platform that uses AI and micro-LLMs (language models ranging from 100 million to 10 billion parameters) to reduce the cost and complexity of edge computing, hyperautomation, and model compression.

 In a not-so-distant future, building decentralised and open-source edge computing devices and robots will be possible using code-signed (to avoid a Skynet scenario) and standardised flatpacks (FPKs).
 These FPKs can be considered floppy disks or game cartridges for edge computing devices and robots.

-This groundbreaking technology promises to revolutionise how we build and interact with machines, ultimately paving the way for a more advanced and automated world (including Mars).
+FPKs are the future of machine construction and interaction.
+They are like game cartridges for robots and edge devices, and their revolutionary technology will bring about a more advanced and automated world (even on Mars).

 Join us and help flatten the complexity of AI and robotics.